 Hydraulic fracturing is a process sometimes used in the completion of oil and natural gas wells whereby water, other liquids, sand and chemicals are injected under pressure into subsurface formations to stimulate natural gas and, to a lesser extent, oil production.
 Various governmental entities (within and outside the United States) are in the process of studying, restricting, regulating, or preparing to regulate hydraulic fracturing, directly and indirectly.
-For example, many state governments now require the disclosure of chemicals used in the fracturing process.
-The U.S. EPA has taken the position that hydraulic fracturing operations involving the use of diesel fuel in fracturing fluids are subject to permitting requirements under the Safe Drinking Water Act; has adopted air emissions standards that apply to well completion activities; has proposed new standards for wastewater discharges associated with hydraulic fracturing; and has conducted a study on the impacts of hydraulic fracturing on groundwater.
-Further, in March 2015, the Bureau of Land Management issued a final rule to regulate hydraulic fracturing on public and Indian land; however, enforcement of the rule has been delayed pending a decision in a legal challenge in the U.S. District Court of Wyoming.
-In addition, some jurisdictions have imposed an express or de facto ban on hydraulic fracturing.
-For example, New York issued a statewide ban on hydraulic fracturing in June 2015.
+Many state governments require the disclosure of chemicals used in the fracturing process and, due to concerns raised relating to potential impacts of hydraulic fracturing, including on groundwater quality and seismic activity, legislative and regulatory efforts at the federal level and in some state and local jurisdictions have been initiated to render permitting and compliance requirements more stringent for hydraulic fracturing or prohibit the activity altogether.
 We do not directly engage in hydraulic fracturing activities.
 However, these and other developments could cause operational delays or increased costs in exploration and production, which could adversely affect the demand for our rental tools.